ViralTexts/gtr-clusters/clusters/Self%20Preservation%20Sheffield%20Independent%2024%20June%201843.md

 “The rapid and unprecedented sale of our large editions of this work, is the best test of public opinion in reference to the accuracy of its principles; and with a view to enhance its utility, the Author’s attention has been strongly directed to further the efforts in rendering it increasingly valuable.
 Long experience, in the treatment of a class of diseases hitherto neglected and most imperfectly understood by the great bulk of the medical profession, has enabled the writer to prove that there are concealed causes of indigestion, consumption, insanity, and Nervous Debility, in existence, where the mere routine practitioner would never dream of finding them; traceable to certain habits forming in the most secret, yet deadly, and fatal springs of domestic misery and premature mortality, the elements of social decline and national decay.” — Stafford Gazette.

-Mr. LaMert is to be consulted daily; and Country Patients, in their letters, are requested to be as minute as possible in the detail of their symptoms, age, general habits of living, and occupation in life.
-The communication must be accompanied by the usual Consultation Fee of £1, without which no notice whatever can be taken of their
+Mr. LaMert is to be consulted daily; and Country Patients, in their letters, are requested to be as minute as possible in the detail of
 </td></tr></table>

 ---